georgiawlee/fit-check-bot/README.md

 **Fit Check Bot** is your new favorite fashion bestie, that rates your outfits and turns your outfit pics into shareable iconic masterpieces - complete with compliments, roasts, and sparkles.

 Upload a fit.
 Pick a tone.
 Get a message overlaid in full Y2K energy.
-Then download it, post it, or let the chaos begin.

 ## 💅 Features
 -  Pink Windows 98 visual design with draggable windows